HanaOctavia/Book-Recommendations/README.md

 |Life of Pi	|Yann Martel|
 |Where the Heart Is (Oprah's Book Club|Billie Letts|

-Tabel 10. hasil rekomendasi
+Table 10. recommendation results

-Perhatikan tabel 10, 'The Firm' di tulis oleh author John Grisham.
-Kita berhasil memberikan 5 rekomendasi buku itu 3 di antarnya ditulis oleh John Grisham
+Look at table 10, 'The Firm' was written by author John Grisham.
+We managed to provide 5 book recommendations, 3 of which were written by John Grisham

-### Evaluasi
+### Evaluation

-Untuk Mengevaluasi hasil rekomendasi kita, gunakan metric pression.
-Precission adalah rasio prediksi benar positif dibandingkan dengan keseluruhan hasil yang diprediksi positif.
+To evaluate the results of our recommendations, use metric compression.
+Precision is the ratio of positive correct predictions compared to the overall positive predicted outcome.

-Precision = jumlah item rekomendasi yang relevan/jumlah item yang direkomendasi
+Precision = number of relevant recommendation items / number of recommended items

-Dari hasil rekomendasi di atas, diketahui bahwa 'The Firm' di tulis oleh author John Grisham.
-Dari 5 item yang direkomendasikan, 3 item memiliki di tulis oleh author John Grisham(similar).
-Maka perhitungan Precission menjadi seperti berikut
+From the recommendations above, it is known that 'The Firm' was written by author John Grisham.
+Of the 5 recommended items, 3 items have been written by author John Grisham(similar).
+Then the Precission calculation becomes as follows

 Precission = 3/5
 Precission = 60%

-Sehingga sistem rekomendasi menggunakan content based learning kita menghasilkan nilai precission sebesar 60%
+So that the recommendation system uses our content based learning to produce a precision value of 60%

 ## Collaborative Filtering

-Collaborative filtering merupakan salah satu metode rekomendasi yang dapat memberikan rekomendasi kepada pengguna berdasarkan item yang disukai oleh pengguna lain yang memiliki preferensi yang mirip[2].
+Collaborative filtering is a recommendation method that can provide recommendations to users based on items liked by other users who have similar preferences [2].
-Kelebihan dari pendekatan metode ini adalah dapat menghasilkan rekomendasi yang berkualitas.
-Kekurangan metode ini , kompleksitas perhitungan akan semakin bertambah seiring dengan bertambahnya pengguna sistem, semakin banyak pengguna yang menggunakan sistem maka proses perekomendasian akan semakin lama
+The advantage of this method approach is that it can produce quality recommendations.
+The drawback of this method is that the complexity of the calculation will increase along with the increase in system users, the more users use the system, the longer the recommendation process.

 ### Data Understanding

-Pada tahap ini kita mengimport library yang dibutuhkan dan mendefinisikan kemudian membaca dataset.
-Dataset yang kita gunakan adalah dataset rating, yang kita definisikan di awal sebelumnya.
+At this stage we import the required libraries and define then read the dataset.
+The dataset that we use is the rating dataset, which we defined earlier.

 |UserID	|ISBN 	       |BookRating|